 As this site is along the Ice Age Trail and there is a sizable glacial hill directly next to the parking area there is a good chance that glaciers may have played a role in the development of this marsh.
 It is difficult to say for certain however as the Bark River also runs through this area so it is possible that both glaciation and the presence of the river are responsible for this wetland.

-For the next five questions you will need to email me location based information and tell me in what type of environment you are located (based on the picture above): Wet Meadow, Forested Wetland etc..
+For the below five questions you will need to email me location based information and tell me in what type of environment you are viewing (based on the picture above): Wet Meadow, Forested Wetland etc..

 1. WP 1 At N43 05.639 W88 20.650